athoune/packages-cache/README.md

 This configurations files are bare bone.
 Do not use it in production as is.
-Use YOUR settings, and test with YOUR projects to build.
+Use YOUR settings, and test it with YOUR projects.

 ## Demo time